UalaceCafe/btm/README.md

 - $>$ is the end-of-tape symbol, represented by the greater than character `>`.

 > [!NOTE]
-> The definition of a TML machine is a variation of the definition used for a Turing Machine by RAMOS, Marcus Vinícius Midena (2010).
+> The definition of a TML machine is a variation of the definitions used by _RAMOS, Marcus Vinícius Midena (2010)_ for a Turing Machine and for a Linear Bounded Automaton.

 ## How to compile